-As part of the Industry Mentorship Program, Laura Haas (pictured above, left), the Dean of the College of Information and Computer Science, was a mentor to Mariem Snoussi (pictured above, right), a Junior at Smith College majoring in Computer Science.
+As part of the Industry Mentorship Program, Laura Haas (pictured above, left), the Dean of the Manning College of Information and Computer Sciences, was a mentor to Mariem Snoussi (pictured above, right), a Junior at Smith College majoring in Computer Science.

-The first session was very successful.
-Mentors were drawn from various industries (IBM, Hale Health, Dell EMC, Google, Thermo Fisher, Lightforge Games, MathWorks) and from UMass Amherst (Academic Deans and Senior Lecturers).
-Student mentees were from diverse demographics-- 70% female, 56% Asian, 28% White and 15% African American and Hispanic students; 20% of these participants were first generation college students.
+During 2021, we successfully hosted two 12-week mentorship sessions.
+Our mentors generously volunteer their time to mentor STEM students.
+Last year, our mentors were from companies such as IBM, Hale Health, Dell EMC, Google, Thermo Fisher, Lightforge Games, and MathWorks.
+Our mentors from academia were from UMass Amherst who are Academic Deans and Senior Lecturers with the university.
+Last year, our student mentees were from various colleges and universities such as UMass, Smith college, and Mount Holyoke College.
+Our mentees came from diverse demographics: 70% female, 56% Asian, 28% White and 15% African American and Hispanic students; 20% of these participants were first generation college students.

 In a post-program survey, students said the mentorship helped them meet their personal and professional goals.
 These goals included:

 - Receiving guidance on perfecting job applications and preparing for interviews

 - Building an identity in the STEM field